-Chef Ken Tominaga, Chef Michael Mina and MINA GROUP bring forth PABU, a modern take on traditional Izakaya-style dining in downtown Boston.
-The second location of this modern izakaya and sushi bar concept, PABU will be located at the Millennium Tower Boston.
-Combining rustic, old-world Japanese charm with modern, urban sophistication, PABU will bring a dynamic, social dining experience to downtown Boston this fall 2016.
+Chef Ken Tominaga, Chef Michael Mina and MINA GROUP bring forth PABU, a modern take on traditional Izakaya-style dining located in downtown Boston.
+The second location of this modern Izakaya and sushi bar concept, PABU is located on the second floor of the Millennium Tower Boston.
+Combining rustic, old-world Japanese charm with modern urban sophistication, PABU brings a dynamic, social dining experience to downtown Boston.

 PABU presents a modern take on traditional Izakaya-style dining.

-An A La Carte Menu will be available in the izakaya and dining room highlighting seasonal small plates, traditionally grilled items from the robata and composed entrees.
-Favorites include Chef Ken’s award-winning sushi and sashimi, fresh tofu, and tempura.
+An à La Carte Menu ia available in the Izakaya and dining room, highlighting seasonal small plates, traditionally grilled items from the robata and composed entrées.
+Favorites include Chef Ken’s award-winning sushi and sashimi, fresh house-made tofu, okonomiyaki and tempura.

-PABU guests will enjoy a large beverage selection that supports the philosophy of the menu, modern Japanese interpretations and techniques.
+PABU guests will enjoy a large beverage selection that supports the philosophy of the menu, focusing on modern Japanese interpretations and techniques.

 Large Party Contact

 Located in the heart of Boston’s Downtown Crossing neighborhood, PABU offers a lively experience complete with the finest izakaya and sushi offerings, as well an impressive Japanese-inspired beverage program including cocktails, sake and Japanese whisky.

 Celebrating Japanese craftsmanship, every inch of PABU’s dining room and bar are finished with the highest quality fixtures and treatments allowing guests to savor the entire PABU Experience.